This information explains how you can manage stress and anxiety caused by COVID-19.

 - Disconnect from the news.
 While it’s important to stay updated with the news during this time, it can be overwhelming to listen to.
 Take breaks from watching, reading, and listening to the news, including social media.

-- Take care of your body.
+Take care of your body.
 Taking care of your body will not only make you feel better but it can also keep you from getting sick.
-Try to eat healthy meals, drink at least 6 to 8 (8-ounce) glasses of water a day, do some light physical activity (such as stretching), and get at least 7 hours of sleep.
+Try to eat healthy meals, drink at least 6 to 8 (8-ounce) glasses of water a day, do some light physical activity (such as walking and stretching), and get at least 7 hours of sleep.
+It can also help to set reminders for yourself to do these healthy activities.

 - Exercise with Memorial Sloan Kettering’s (MSK) clinical fitness specialists in Integrative Medicine’s video series by visiting www.youtube.com/playlist?list=PLME9VJQhE-huAv4Haot7pMkG2-tnOulFi.
 Videos include aerobics, strength training, core work, and gentle stretches.